itscharann/fintech-starter-app/README.md

 This starter app is designed for rapid prototyping and testing in a staging environment.
 To move to production you'll need to:

-1. Create a and update your API key with a [production API key](https://docs.crossmint.com/introduction/platform/api-keys/client-side).
+1. Login to the [Crossmint production console](https://www.crossmint.com/console) and [create a client side API key](https://www.crossmint.com/console/projects/apiKeys) with the following scopes: `users.create`, `users.read`, `wallets.read`, `wallets.create`, `wallets:transactions.create`, `wallets:transactions.sign`, `wallets:balance.read`, `wallets.fund`.
 2. Update the chain environment variable to a mainnet chain.
    - **Note ⚠️**: Non custodial signers for solana are not available in production yet since they are undergoing a security audit.
 Reach out to us on [Telegram](https://t.me/fintechstarterkit) to be the first to know when they are available.
-3. Customize your email template for login and signup in the [Crossmint console](https://www.crossmint.com/console).
+3. Customize your email template for login and signup in the [Crossmint console](https://www.crossmint.com/console) under the Settings tab in the Branding section.
 4. For using onramp in production reach out to us on [Telegram](https://t.me/fintechstarterkit).